 Location requirements.
 At the time and place set for hearing, the Board of Trustees shall hear the applicant and all other persons wishing to be heard on the application for certificate of approval for the location of the junkyard.
 In passing upon same, it shall take into account, after proof of legal ownership or right to such use of the property for the license period by the applicant, the nature and development of surrounding property, such as the proximity of churches, schools, hospitals, public buildings or other places of public gathering, and whether or not the proposed location can be reasonably protected from affecting the public health and safety by reason of offensive or unhealthy odors or smoke or of other causes.

 Aesthetic consideration.
-At the hearing regarding location of the junkyard, the Board of Trustees may also take into account the clean, wholesome and attractive environment which has been declared to be of vital importance to the continued general welfare of its citizens, by considering whether or not the proposed location can be reasonably protected from having an unfavorable effect thereon.
-In this connection the Board of Trustees may consider collectively the type of road servicing the junkyard or from which the junkyard may be seen, the natural or artificial barriers protecting the junkyard from view, the proximity of the proposed junkyard to established residential and recreational areas or main access routes thereto, as well as the reasonable availability of other suitable sites for the junkyard.
+At the hearing regarding location of the junkyard, the Board of Trustees may also take into account the clean, wholesome and attractive environment which has been declared to be of vital importance to the continued general welfare of its citizens by considering whether or not the proposed location can be reasonably protected from having an unfavorable effect thereon.
+In this connection, the Board of Trustees may consider collectively the type of road servicing the junkyard or from which the junkyard may be seen, the natural or artificial barriers protecting the junkyard from view, the proximity of the proposed junkyard to established residential and recreational areas or main access routes thereto, as well as the reasonable availability of other suitable sites for the junkyard.

 After hearing, the Board of Trustees shall, within two weeks, make a finding as to whether or not the application should be granted, giving notice of its finding to the applicant by mail, postage prepaid, to the address given on the application.
 If approved, the license, including the certificate of approved location, shall be forthwith issued, to remain in effect until the following April 1.
 Approval shall be personal to the applicant and not assignable.
 Licenses shall be renewed thereafter upon payment of the annual license fee without hearing, provided that all provisions of this chapter are complied with during the license period, the junkyard does not become a public nuisance under the common law and the applicant is not convicted of any type of larceny or the receiving of stolen goods.
 The determination of the Board of Trustees may be reviewed under Article 78 of the Civil Practice Law and Rules.

 In the event that the application is not granted, the fee shall be returned to the applicant.
-The village, in addition to the license fee, may assess the applicant with the costs of advertising such application and such other reasonable costs incident to the hearing as are clearly attributable thereto and may make the license conditional upon payment of same.
+The Village, in addition to the license fee, may assess the applicant with the costs of advertising such application and such other reasonable costs incident to the hearing as are clearly attributable thereto and may make the license conditional upon payment of same.

 Before use, a new junkyard shall be completely surrounded by a fence at least eight feet in height which substantially screens and with a suitable gate which shall be closed and locked except during the working hours of such junkyard or when the applicant or his agent shall be within.
-Such fence shall be erected not nearer than 50 feet from a public highway.
+Such fence shall be erected not nearer than 50 feet to a public highway.
 All motor vehicles and parts thereof stored or deposited by the applicant shall be kept within the enclosure of the junkyard except as removal shall be necessary for the transportation of same in the reasonable course of the business.
 All wrecking or other work on such motor vehicles and parts and all burning of same within the vicinity of the junkyard shall be accomplished within the enclosure.

 Where the topography, natural growth of timber or other considerations accomplish the purposes of this chapter in whole or in part, the fencing requirements hereunder may be reduced by the Board of Trustees upon granting the license; provided, however, that such natural barrier conforms with the purposes of this chapter.

-For the purposes of this chapter, the location of junkyards already established shall be considered approved by the Board of Trustees of the village and the owner thereof deemed suitable for the issuance of a license.
+For the purposes of this chapter, the location of junkyards already established shall be considered approved by the Board of Trustees of the Village and the owner thereof deemed suitable for the issuance of a license.
 Within 60 days from the passage of this chapter, however, the owner shall furnish the Board of Trustees the information as to location which is required in an application, together with the license fee, and the Board of Trustees shall issue him a license valid until the next April 1, at which time such owner may apply for renewal as herein provided.
 Such owner shall comply with all other provisions of this chapter, including the fencing requirements set forth in § 170-7.

 Notwithstanding any of the foregoing provisions of this chapter, no junkyard hereafter established shall be licensed to operate if such yard or any part thereof shall be within 500 feet of a church, school, hospital, public building or place of public assembly.